danielkoenig1/2021-ws_do_dk/coursework.md

 How important the corporate culture is and what types of corporate cultures there are, Johnny will tell you in the following.

 ---

+   ##                        Freedom and Responsibility

+      - remove vacation policy
+      - remove travel expense approvals
+      - no decision-making approvals needed (or the keeper test)
+      - lead with context, not control

+---